 Pianist Russell Miller has been a coach and teacher of vocal repertoire at Eastman since 1995.
-He has performed throughout the United States and abroad as soloist and accompanist, including concert tours to Korea and Hong Kong with tenor Robert White and to Alaska and the former Soviet Union with cellist Stephen Kates.
+He has performed throughout the United States and abroad as soloist and chamber musician, including concert tours to Korea and Hong Kong with tenor Robert White and to Alaska and the former Soviet Union with cellist Stephen Kates.
 With violist Donald McInnes, he has recorded works of Hindemith and Loeffler on the Kleos Classics label.
 Notable collaborations include recitals with Jan Opalach, Anthony Dean Griffey, Jonathan Retzlaff, Frederica von Stade, Julia Broxholm, Lynn Blakeslee, Zvi Zeitlin, Susan Shafer, Todd Graber, Robert Swensen and Marilyn Horne.
 In October 2012, he was privileged to give the first North American performances of four newly-discovered songs of Claude Debussy with soprano Elizabeth Calleo as part of Eastman’s “Prismatic Debussy” festival organized by ESM Associate Dean of Graduate Studies Marie Rolf.
 For twelve years he was the musical director for the vocal quartet “SATB”, which performed a wide variety of repertoire from classical chamber pieces to Broadway.

-A native of Los Angeles, Dr. Miller studied at the University of Southern California, the Manhattan School of Music and The Juilliard School, and holds a doctorate from the University of Michigan.
+A native of Los Angeles, Dr. Miller studied at the University of Southern California, the Manhattan School of Music and the Juilliard School, and holds a doctorate from the University of Michigan.
 His principal teachers have been Edith Knox, Brooks Smith, Gwendolyn Koldofsky, Marshall Williamson, Margo Garrett, Martin Katz, Louis Nagel and Graham Johnson, with additional study in the Alexander Technique with Marilyn Barach.
-For twelve years he was a staff pianist and faculty member at the Music Academy of the West in Santa Barbara and also served as pianist and harpsichordist for several professional opera companies, including the Florentine Opera of Milwaukee for their productions of Rossini’s La cenerentola and Verdi’s Aïda), Mercury Opera of Rochester (Mozart’s Don Giovanni) and several productions for Eastman Opera Theatre.
+For twelve years he was a staff pianist and faculty member at the summer Music Academy of the West in Santa Barbara.
+He also served as pianist and harpsichordist for several professional opera companies, including the Florentine Opera of Milwaukee (Rossini’s La cenerentola and Verdi’s Aïda), Mercury Opera of Rochester (Mozart’s Don Giovanni) and several productions for Eastman Opera Theatre.